GeodynamicWorldBuilder/WorldBuilder/cookbooks/simple_subduction_2d_chunk/doc/README.md

 :::::

-These figures illustrate how the temperature structure may look _wrong_ (discontinous) if the mesh is low resolution, but increasing the mesh resolution, it is clear that the temperature is smooth across a fine mesh.
+These figures illustrate how the temperature structure may look _wrong_ (discontinous) if the mesh resolution is too low, but increasing the mesh resolution, it is clear that the temperature is smooth across a fine mesh.

 ::::{tab-set}